 Journal articles, book chapters and monographs

-2016 (forthcoming) “A framework for quality-based regional competitiveness” in Huggins, R. & Thompson, P. (eds.)
+2017 (forthcoming) “A framework for quality-based regional competitiveness” in Huggins, R. & Thompson, P. (eds.)
 “Handbook of Regions and Competitiveness”.
-Edward Elgar. (with Anders Waxell)
+Edward Elgar. (with Anders Waxell).

-2016 (Forthcoming) “Death by Streaming or Vinyl Revival?
+2017 Hracs, B. & Jansson, J. (Forthcoming) “Death by Streaming or Vinyl Revival?
 Exploring the Spatial Dynamics and Value-Creating Strategies of Stockholm’s Independent Record Shops”.
-(Forthcoming in international refereed journal). (with Brian Hracs)
+(Forthcoming in international refereed journal).

 2016 “Musicians and temporary spaces: the case of music festivals in Sweden”.
 Forthcoming chapter in Hracs B., Seman M., & Virani, T. (eds) “How and where music is made, marketed, monetized and consumed in the digital age”.
 Routledge.
 New York. (with J. Nilsson).